 ANGLO BRUSHO WAR

-Nagar and Hunza, situated in the Northern territories of Pakistan were originally one principality known as Buroshall, having central government at Capal Dongs.
-After the reign of Miyor Khan his sons divided Buroshall into two regions, Nagar and Hunza. the Hunza River was declared the borderline between the territories.
-Muglot became the king of Nagar while Kirkis held the throne of Hunza.
-Both regions were rivals for many years.
-It was the year 1891 when Anglo-Brusho war was fought that bring both the rulers closer to act as allies and fight with British Army.
+Nagar and Hunza, situated in the northern territories of Pakistan, were originally one principality known as Buroshall, with its central government based at Capal Dongs.
+After the reign of Miyor Khan, his sons divided Buroshall into two regions: Nagar and Hunza.
+The Hunza River was declared the borderline between the two territories.
+Muglot became the king of Nagar, while Kirkis took the throne of Hunza.
+Both regions remained rivals for many years.

 The British awarded three Victoria Crosses during this campaign.
-The Victoria Cross (VC) is the highest military decoration awarded for valour "in the face of the enemy" to members of the armed forces of various commonwealth countries, and previous British Empireterritories.
+The Victoria Cross (VC) is the highest military decoration awarded for valor "in the face of the enemy" to members of the armed forces of various Commonwealth countries and former British Empire territories.

 Chaprote Fort